Tilgate parkrun with parkrun ambassadors

 OMG!
 What an amazing but completely exhausting day yesterday was.
 It started at about 2am when M decided it was time for a party.
-I tried to encourage her to ‘lie down and cuddle mummy’, but somehow that was interpreted as ‘why not use Mummy’s bed as a trampoline?’ so we ended up going downstairs until about 4:30am.
+I tried to encourage her to ‘lie down and cuddle mummy’.
+Somehow that was interpreted as ‘why not use Mummy’s bed as a trampoline?’
+We ended up going downstairs until about 4:30am.
 I was so grateful when she went back to sleep, but was not happy when the alarm went off just after 6am!

-We parked in a large car park and saw someone wearing running kit, so Malcolm checked that we were going in the right direction for the start.
-Unfortunately, we didn’t have a lot of time, so we didn’t have much of a warm up and there was no time for a ‘comfort break’, which I really needed.
-I also realised that we had a chaotic day yesterday and this morning’s early start, I have failed to use my preventer inhaler for two days in a row (I’m usually very good with it) and I had left my reliever inhaler in my bag in the boot of the car.
+We parked in a large car park and saw someone wearing running kit.
+Malcolm checked that we were going in the right direction for the start.
+Unfortunately, we didn’t have a lot of time, so we didn’t have much of a warm-up.
+There was no time for a ‘comfort break’, which I really needed.
+I also realised that with a chaotic day yesterday and this morning’s early start, I have failed to use my preventer inhaler for two days in a row.
+I’m usually very good with it.
+Also, I had left my reliever inhaler in my bag in the boot of the car.

 We climbed some steps out of the car park and I was surprised to see a wide path running around a large lake and woodland on the other three sides.

 At the start, we met some fellow parkrun ambassadors, including Dave.

 An interesting start